cosmic-lang/cosmic/docs/basics.md

   - When  types are specified for bindings, the ":" is moved to the rhs

 ## Primitive Data Collections
-`Talisman` has a few primitive data collections for you to use:
+`Cro` has a few primitive data collections for you to use:
 - `Array`
 ```elixir
 # Arrays are static, their sizes cannot change and must be known at compile time